 This seems like a no-brainer, but you’d be surprised at the kinds of tools I’ve been given to work with in the past.
 In some cases, none at all, save for Zoom and some spreadsheets.

-The tools that have allowed me to work quickly and easily as a freelancer (without the frustration of feeling like I’m working in a void) and as a VOGSY employee have been Google G Suite tools.
+The tools that have allowed me to work quickly and easily as a freelancer (without the frustration of feeling like I’m working in a void) and as a VOGSY employee have been Google Workspace tools.
 Google Sheets and Docs have long been staples because collaboration is built into them.
 You’re working in one shared file instead of emailing attachments that one person can edit at a time before sending back like a slow-motion game of ping pong.

 Collaboration tools are the sinews that hold the bones of your remote operation together.